La Selva flea beetle project* Sierra Nevada Willow beetle project * Palomar project

 interests: mountaineering/hiking, bug-ology, listening to

-music, education, whatever my wife and kids are into...now has a grand-daughter and two grandsons!
+music, education, whatever my wife and kids are into...now has two grand-daughters and two grandsons!

 Information: John Smiley, White Mountain